Package diagram: Overview

 In this relationship, if an element exists within both the source package and the target package, then the source element's definition will be expanded to include the target element's definition.

+In the current Unified Modeling Language 2.5.1 (December 2017), Package Merge is no longer used within the specification.
+"Every metaclass is specified completely in one clause."